networknt/light-doc/content/en/consumer/tls-connection.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The light platform supports One-Way SSL by default in the [light-codegen][] and Two-Way SSL by updating server.yml to enable.
+Light supports One-Way SSL by default in the [light-codegen][] and Two-Way SSL by updating server.yml to enable.
 Unless you are using some old tools that don't support HTTPS, it is recommended to use at least One-Way SSL even in the development phase, so you don't have any surprise when releasing to an official test environment.

 ### TLS certificates